 Can You Have Sole Custody Of The Kids After Divorce?

 Yes.
 If you are awarded sole custody of your children, you are considered to be the sole residential parent and legal custodian of that child.
 However, the other parent will usually be awarded visitation rights.
 Visitation rights are only withheld under extreme circumstances, such as in instances involving sexual abuse, domestic violence or drug abuse.

 However, you are not automatically awarded sole custody.
 If both parents want custody of the children, and both are fit to parent, you may be awarded shared custody.
 Under this plan, parents share the legal responsibility of the child.
 This does not mean that time will be equally shared between parents.

 If the children are determined to be of sound mind and sufficient age and maturity, their custody preferences may be taken into account.
-They would be allowed to speak directly with a judge behind closed doors to express their opinion, or a guardian ad litem would be assigned to the case, and he or she would take the child’s wishes into consideration when making a recommendation to the court.
-There is no magic age in Ohio that allows a child to choose which parent he or she wants to live with.
+They are allowed to speak directly with a judge behind closed doors to express their opinions, or a guardian ad litem can be assigned to the case, and they will take the child’s wishes into consideration when making a recommendation to the court.
+There is no magic age in Ohio that allows a child to choose which parent they want to live with.
 The child’s opinion is only one factor in a list of factors that a court must consider.

 Contact Our Office For A Case Evaluation

 We are happy to answer your custody questions and help you understand how Ohio law addresses child support.
 Contact our Dublin office online or at 614-963-9154 to schedule an initial evaluation of your case with our experienced attorneys.